 Managing formative assessment and feedback data with technology

 There is a solution that assists teachers in finding that baseline for each individual learner.
 Hāpara helps teachers give formative assessments in order to see which skills need more focus.
 Quick feedback to learners is also simple with Hāpara, which supports this individual learning plan.
-As teachers progress through the year and build on lessons and concepts, Hāpara’s Teacher Workspace makes it easy to add formative assessments.
+As teachers progress through the year and build on lessons and concepts, Hāpara’s Workspace makes it easy to add formative assessments.

 When student progress is assessed during the learning process, course corrections can be taken.
 Extra supports can also be given where identified and needed.
 The feedback teachers receive from the results of these assessments is invaluable.
 It keeps learning individualized and addresses the possible losses due to lack of face-to-face instruction.